Yuhan-Fei/SMRTnet/README.md

 - [:four: Datasets](#datasets)
 - [:five: Usage](#usage)
   - How to train your own model
-  - How to test the performance of model
+  - How to test model performance
-  - How to inference based on the SMRTnet model
+  - How to make prediction for novel interactions
-  - How to benchmark based on known interactions
+  - How to benchmark on known interactions
-  - How to perform model interpretibility
+  - How to identify potential binding sites
 - [:six: Referenced Repos](#referenced-repos)
 - [:seven: Copyright and License](#copyright-and-license)
 - [:eight: Patent Declaration](#patent-declaration)